Our international partners

 - The Department for International Development (DFID) leads the UK’s work to end extreme poverty.
 We ran an appeal to raise funds for creches (anchals) in Bangladesh and the UK government doubled every £1 donated.

-- Isle of Man Government: the RNLI secured £57,855 in 2019 from the Isle of Man’s international development budget to deliver swim survival lessons to 10,000 girls and boys aged 6-10 in rural Bangladesh.
+- Isle of Man Government: Through its international development budget, granted the RNLI the funds to deliver swim survival lessons to 10,000 girls and boys aged 6-10 in rural Bangladesh.

 Find out more about on how we fund our international work.